robert-abc/HTC2022-Sparse-DIP/README.md

 where $\chi_{\Omega}$ is a characteristic function of the set $\Omega$, with values equal to $1$ if the angle/projection is known and $0$ if it is unknown.

+In the article, the software implementation link is broken.

 ## 4. Proposed method: